Endowment for Innovation in Education

-Based upon the recommendations of the deans, the provost has awarded $3,030,43 7since 1991 to forty-one members of the MIT faculty to develop innovative instructional programs at either the undergraduate or graduate level.
+Based upon the recommendations of the deans, the provost has awarded $3,030,437 since 1991 to forty-five members of the MIT faculty to develop innovative instructional programs at either the undergraduate or graduate level.

 We have come to view this endowment as an ongoing source of venture capital-seed money-to support the best of those innovator's ideas to advance either undergraduate or graduate education.

 For more information, please read the EFIE brochure with introduction by MIT President Susan Hockfield here: efie_brochure_aug08.pdf

 EFIE Fellows Report, June, 2012: mitcet-_1960_report_june_2012.pdf